zhuhaow/SpechtLite/README.md

 While Specht does not have these limitations, you do have to sign the app yourself and there's nothing I can do since even Testflight does not support OS X.

 ## Can I upload this to the Mac App Store?
-SpechtLite is published under GPLv3.
+SpechtLite is released under GPLv3.
 Considering App Store license is not compatible with GPL (see VLC for example), you probably can't.

 NEKit is licensed under BSD 3-clause, so you can build an app with it and publish it on App Store instead.